RZQ-Labs/ai-debate-api/README.md

 ```

 ### Running Locally (without Docker)
-You'll need to install and setup the following yourself:
+You'll need to install and setup the following:

 1. PostgreSQL
 2. Redis